 You are welcome to donate your refund to charity if you wish but we cannot do this on your behalf.

 If we have your current bank account details on file because you have an active policy with us, and you do not contact us to say you would prefer us to pay to a different bank account, we will process the payment to the bank account we identified in your initial communication.

 If we have asked you to provide or confirm your bank account details, but you have not responded to our communications, we will not be able to pay your refund, and as such it will enter our unclaimed monies process.

 We want to make it as easy as possible for you to receive your refund, so we’ve advised some Members they don’t need to take any further action, as we will pay the refund into a NZ bank account we know you are currently using with us.
 We also want to make sure you have timely information, so for Members who have provided a mobile number we will send a text alert that you have been sent a communication containing information about a refund.
 If you have received the communication, read it, and do not need to take any further action, you can ignore the text message.

 Our webform is set up to validate each Member using the date of birth, or the primary mobile phone number provided to us.

 If you are an organisation or hold a joint membership: we may not have a date of birth as there can be several named authorities on your membership.
 The primary mobile number may belong to one of these authorities.

 If you are unable to validate your membership using the webform, please get in touch with us on 0800 800 627 or email email@example.com and we can support you to complete the webform.

 No, we’re unable to split your refund to pay it into different bank accounts.
 However we can provide you with a breakdown of the refund by policy impacted on request, so that you can transfer part of your refund to a different bank account should you wish to once you’ve received your payment.

-During a review of our claims handling processes, we have discovered some calculation errors affecting a small number of Life and Disability insurance claims.
+We've discovered some incorrect calculations that are affecting a small number of Life and Disability insurance claims.
+Learn how we're fixing this.